retched/ZC-USPSRestful/README.md

 ### I already have a `USERID` and `PASSWORD` under the old system, but I'm getting error messages while I try to retrieve quotes.

 The older `USERID` and `PASSWORD` are not valid for the new system.
 You will need to provision new credentials under the new USPS API system.
 Additionally, you SHOULD create an entire new USPS Business Account provided that you don't already have one for your business.
-The process is explained here: https://developers.usps.com/getting-started
+The process is explained [here](https://developers.usps.com/getting-started).

 ### Why should I use this versus the one that's out there now?